If Madonna Calls: Reception

 Author Georges Claude Guilbert noted in his book, Madonna as Postmodern Myth, that the singer occupied a "privileged position" on the track.
 Along with the singer's vocals, there is other "playfully" sung and spoken commentary by Franklin Fuentes on the single.
 Guilbert theorized that previously when artists used music samples, they chose known figures like Winston Churchill, Sean Connery or Peter Sellers for commentary in the song.
 Similarly, using Madonna's voice as a sample in the song was an indication of her growing popularity.

 Author John Walton Cotman noted in his book Cuban Transitions at the Millennium that many people in Miami would state that they were in close contact with Madonna.
 He believed the song was mocking them, with the main vocals in the track dismissing Madonna searching for Vasquez.
 Larry Flick from Billboard gave positive feedback, calling it the most "anticipated electronic dance music release" of the time.
 Describing it as "irresistible", Flick commended Vasquez's production, as well as the remixes accompanying the original track, and hoped that the record label would release an edited version for radio programmers.
+According to Flick, the song also "triggered a transition into a career as an artist in his own right".
+Maria Jimenez from Music & Media described it as a "highly danceable track" and a "deep and wild house stomper".

-"If Madonna Calls" was successful on the US Billboard Dance Club Songs chart, where it reached a peak of number two on August 8, 1996, and was present on the chart for a total of 13 weeks.
-It also reached number eight on the Billboard Dance Singles Sales chart.
-In Canada, the song reached number seven on the RPM Dance/Urban Singles chart.
+"If Madonna Calls" was successful on the US Billboard Dance Club Play chart, where it reached a peak of number two on August 8, 1996, and was present on the chart for a total of 13 weeks.
+It also reached number eight on the Billboard Maxi-Singles Sales chart.
+In Canada, the song reached number seven on the RPM Dance chart.
 In the UK, the song debuted and peaked at number 24 on the UK Singles Chart, being present for just two weeks.